spoddutur/spark-notes/deep_dive_into_storage_formats.md

 - Filter fn is not anonymous to spark
 - Object wasn't deserialised to find the value of column ‘year’
 - The value of ‘year’ is directly fetched from the offset
+- In-place transformation can be done only for simpler operations like this

 ### This is great!!
 Let’s see how does in-place transformation helps in speed?
 Atleast for the simple use cases..